Do Private Insurers Game Medicare Advantage?

 Working Papers

-The Impact of Star Rating System on Market Share under Medicare Advantage.
+The Impact of the Medicare Advantage Star Rating System on Market Share

 It is widely recognized that the elderly often make sub-optimal choices when it comes to health insurance plans, which can adversely impact their welfare.
 For this reason, the government introduced the Star Rating system in Medicare Advantage to allow enrollees to compare the quality of plans with ease.
 This study uses MA plans performance and enrollment data to examine whether plans with higher star ratings gain greater market share.
 Leveraging the exogenous variation at the underlying score cutoffs that map to displayed 0.5 star intervals, I find that a 0.5 increase in star rating leads to a 20% increase in market share.
 The extent of the market share increase varies across the score distribution.
 After being assigned a higher star rating, insurance companies expand the availability of the plan to more counties, with the largest effect occurring at the 4 star (out of 5) rating cutoff.
 Overall, the analysis reveals that the Star Rating system leads to a more competitive Medicare Advantage market characterized by the availability of higher-quality plans.